Internetrix/react-native-GTM-integration/README.md

 <li>Once all this is setup call <b>firebase.analytics()</b> function in react-native to send data to GTM.</li>
 </ol>

-## Preserving cliendID between web and app views
+## Preserving clientId between web and app views
 This app demonstrates how the clientID of a React Native app can be preserved within a webview in order to prevent creating two users/sessions being created when a user switches to a Webview inside the app.

 Once a auto-generated clientId is generated (a GUID for example), the clientId of the app is set to a pre-defined value based on the command: `firebase.analytics().setUserProperty("app_cid", clientId);`